Why You Can’t Think Your Way Out of Anxiety

 doing well at work but collapsing once you get home

+You may also notice you feel calm while you’re busy and most anxious when things slow down.
+When things are slow, your mind fills the quiet because your nervous system expects something to go wrong.
 And because thinking has helped you succeed in many areas of life, your brain keeps using the same tool.

-It’s a state your nervous system enters.
+But anxiety isn’t a logic problem; instead, it’s a state your nervous system enters.

 Why Your Brain “Stops Working” During Anxiety